assimp/assimp-docs/source/usage/use_the_lib.rst

 return a file path for embedded textures in FBX files.
 To test if it is an embedded texture use aiScene::GetEmbeddedTexture.
 If the returned pointer is not null, it is embedded und can be loaded from the data structure.
 If it is null, search for a separate file.
-Other file types still use the old behaviour.
+Other file types still use the old behavior.

-If your rely on the old behaviour, you can use Assimp::Importer::SetPropertyBool with the key
+If you rely on the old behavior, you can use Assimp::Importer::SetPropertyBool with the key
-#AI_CONFIG_IMPORT_FBX_EMBEDDED_TEXTURES_LEGACY_NAMING to force the old behaviour.
+#AI_CONFIG_IMPORT_FBX_EMBEDDED_TEXTURES_LEGACY_NAMING to force the old behavior.

 There are two cases:
  * The texture is NOT compressed.
 Its color data is directly stored in the aiTexture structure as an array of